alexander-jiang/riichi-bot/diary.md

 Replacing the `tile_id % 9` with a helper function that uses if conditions to determine how much to subtract from the `tile_id` (e.g. `(tile_id - 9)` for pinzu), seems to be slightly faster:

 ```
-after replacing the % operator with a call to get_num_tile_rank function: ~12.5-13.5 microseconds
+after replacing the % operator with a call to get_num_tile_rank function: ~12.5-13.5 microseconds (for not winning hand)
+~14-15 microseconds for winning hand
 ```

 ### May 2 2025